SESAC (Society of European Stage Authors and Composers) is one of three major performing rights organizations (PROs) operating in the United States.

 SESAC is one of the only PROs that operates on a for-profit basis.
 That status could make this company slightly more aggressive about getting fees for protected music, as the company must pull in money to remain profitable.
 Nonprofit PROs may not have this same drive.

-SESAC’s website makes it easy to sign up for licensed music for any purpose, including playing it in your business.
+SESAC’s website makes it easy to sign up to play licensed music, including playing it in your business.
 You can even pay through their website, so the process is streamlined with you, the customer, in mind.

 Pros & Cons of SESAC